marczz/rest-sphinx-memo/source/ReST.rst

             With these *highlights* ...

+Block quotes (:restref:`ref <restructuredtext.html#block-quotes>`) are
-:restref:`Block quotes <restructuredtext.html#block-quotes>` are created by just indenting them more than the surrounding paragraphs.
+created by just indenting them more than the surrounding paragraphs.

     Neither from itself nor from another,
     Nor from both,